-How rewarding it is to work with students in the parks, recreation and sport degree program?
+How rewarding is it to work with students in the parks, recreation and sport degree program?

 Working with the parks, recreation and sport (PRS) students over the years has been very rewarding.
 Advising the students from start to finish, I can understand their pathway through college, celebrate their accomplishments and assist them through their struggles.
 Each graduation ceremony is bittersweet as my students are leaving but they have reached their academic goal.
 Of course, there are overwhelming days where it seems like all 300 of my students are emailing or stopping in, but at the end of the day, every student is unique and that quick email supported them in a time of need, which is what matters.

 How do you assist those students throughout their academic journey?

 From their initial meeting at summer welcome, I begin advising with learning their background and what they want to accomplish during their time at Mizzou, whether personally or professionally.
 Through open-ended questions, I provide resources, give course suggestions, and remind them of deadlines and events.
 Every day brings something new, so I start my morning with just being present and prepared to listen.
 From my own knowledge being a PRS/T (back then Tourism was in the title) alum, to working as an internship coordinator, to working as the advisor, I have found best practices in connecting students to what they need.
 However, I always learn something new from my students and look for ways to improve.

 What advice would you give to high school students who are interested in pursuing a degree in parks, recreation and sport?